-Following the Supreme Court case, United States v.
-Windsor, the government was required to treat married couples equally, regardless of whether they were a same sex couple or a heterosexual couple.
-Accordingly, there is generally no need to have specialized estate plans for LGBTQ community or same sex couples who are married.
-However, we strongly recommend utilizing basic estate planning strategies.
-Basic estate planning strategies include creating a:
+Following the recent Supreme Court case, United States v.
+Windsor, estate planning for same sex couples who are married is substantially the same as planning for couples in a heterosexual marriage.
+Accordingly, there is generally no need to have specialized estate plans for same sex couples who are married.
+Basic estate planning strategies include creating a Will, Financial Power of Attorney, Medical Power of Attorney and Advanced Health Care Directive.

 Are Estate Planning Documents Even Required for Same Sex Couples Anymore?